How will recruiters continue to adapt in 2023?

 Tertiary institutions disgorge thousands, if not millions, of graduates annually.
 The rise of the machines is taking place before us as robots are working in multiple industries, thanks to artificial intelligence.
 While degrees and technology are very much appreciated, an element of the workforce that can’t be overlooked is soft skills.

 These soft skills – character traits and interpersonal skills that typically define one’s relationships with others – are crucial to building cooperative workforces.
 Robots can’t cultivate soft skills.
 Candidates with hard skills also need soft skills to go along with them.

 Taking candidates with the former but without the latter is a recipe for disaster (…found worthy, both in character and in learning… remember?).

-Thus, recruiters need to evolve by modifying their recruitment approach to concentrate on soft skills even more than hard skills, particularly during the current talent shortage.
-Hard skills can be simply learned, but soft skills are grasped through awareness and intention.
+Thus, recruiters need to adapt in 2023 by modifying their recruitment approach to concentrate on soft skills even more than hard skills, particularly during the current talent shortage.
+Hard skills can be learned, but soft skills are grasped through awareness and intention.